bas0N/calln/README.md

     //Handle the response - return data to the user return handleResponse(response, req, res);
   } catch (e) {
-    //In case of a potential error, catch it, generate error response and handle it immediately
+    //In case of a potential error, catch it;
+    //generate error response and handle it immediately

     if (e instanceof Error) {
       return handleResponse(